google-deepmind/concordia/concordia/examples/bellwether/README.md

 # Last Light at Bellwether

-**Full three-watch game:** see [GAME.md](GAME.md) for the playable fixture and local live-resident modes, the two strategies, and measured validation limits.
+**Full three-watch game:** see [GAME.md](GAME.md) for the playable fixture and configured live-resident modes, the two strategies, and measured validation limits.

-## Original shared-service slice (retained with --mode slice)
+## One-turn shared-service slice (--mode slice)

 A **one-turn fixture**, not the complete live game or a research experiment.
 This example teaches a reusable boundary between a human player, the standard